VJOA1863/SQL_Retail_Sales_P1/README.md

 Records with missing critical values were **excluded from analysis** to ensure reliable outputs.

 > **Note:** In real-world business environments, missing data would typically be investigated further.
-> For this analytical project, incomplete records were excluded to maintain consistency and accuracy.
+> For this analytical project, incomplete records (Total only 3)  were excluded to maintain consistency and accuracy.

 ---